 3. Neveux Artisan Creamery

-This place has the market cornered on unique flavors.
+A lot of ice cream shops claim unique flavors, but this one has the market cornered.
 But if you’re not feeling adventurous enough to try the Chocolate Grapefruit, the Roasted Banana will redefine everything you know about banana ice cream.

 4. Gelateria Uli

 Gelateria Uli has only been in business for a couple months and still has that new gelato shop smell.
 The gelato is light and creamy, and they are not stingy on the samples.